icerpc/icerpc-docs/pages/docs/getting-started/what-is-icerpc.md

 clients and servers, there is no need to exchange additional metadata to describe the messages.
 This results in a more compact encoding of the messages.

-The contract-first approach enables Slice compilers to generate skeletons in the target language mapping, simplifying the creation of client and server applications.
+The contract-first approach enables Slice compilers to generate code in the target language mapping, simplifying the creation of client and server applications.

 ## Extensibility